+Peter Mann

-Peter Mann Chief Executive
+Chief Executive

 Mr Mann joined the Trust in January 1991 and served as Assistant Secretary Manager until April 2001 at which time he was appointed Chief Executive.
-From May 2001 until May 2005 the Minister responsible for the Crown Lands Act appointed Mr Mann as Administrator, in the absence of a Trust Board.
+From May 2001 until May 2005 the Minister for Lands appointed Mr Mann as Administrator, in the absence of a Trust Board.
 Mr Mann recommenced his duties as Chief Executive from the date of the appointment of the Trust Board in 2005.

+Anne Lloyd

-Anne Lloyd Operations Manager - Hospitality
+Operations Manager - Hospitality